khinsen/swh-checkout/README.md

 If you have a SWHID:
 ```
-swh-checkout --swhid=swh:1:...
+swh-checkout --swhid="swh:1:..."
 ```

+Note that the SWHID must be written in double quotes to prevent it from being broken up by the shell.

 The requested commit is checked out into a directory whose default name is the last part of the URL.
+A different directory can be specified using the option `--directory`.